toni08bit/rastertrace/README.md

 - Replace `requirements.txt` with `lts-requirements.txt`, which installs older versions of the dependencies which have been tested together.

 ## Quick Start
-1. After installing your environment and the required dependencies, launch `python3 main.py`.
+1. After installing your environment and the required dependencies, enter the `src` directory and launch `python3 main.py`.

 3. Enter you machine specifications in the top-right **Configuration** box.